Beating detection loophole in nonlinear entanglement witnesses

 Representing the above relation in terms of the linear witness operator, we get

-This is the condition for detecting bound entangled states in real experiments in which the detectors does not work ideally.
-The boundary beyond which the nonlinear witness operator can detect entanglement of $\rho_B$ is shown in Fig.\ref{w0}.
-We can see that as the measured value of $\langle A \rangle$ increases from 0 to 1, the chances of detecting entanglement increases, i.e., it increases with increase in the measured value of nonlinear terms.
-We can conclude by observing the figures or from relation \eqref{eq101} that the nonlinear witness constructed for detecting the bound entangled state is also better than its corresponding linear witness for any nonzero value of the lost event efficiency.
+This is the condition for detecting bound entangled states in real experiments in which the detector does not work ideally.
+The boundary beyond which the nonlinear witness operator can detect entanglement of $\rho_B$ is shown in Fig. \ref{w0}.
+We can see that as the measured value of $X_{nl}^2$ increases from 0 to 4, i.e., the value of $X_{nl}$ increases from 0 to 2 or decreases from 0 to -2, the chance of detecting entanglement increases, i.e., it increases with increase in the measured value of nonlinear terms.
+For example, suppose that the value of \(\langle \widetilde{W}_\phi \rangle_m\) is zero.
+Then, if the nonlinear term \(X_{nl}\) is 0.71, detection of entanglement is possible for \(\eta_- \gtrsim 0.37\).
+For the same value of \(\langle \widetilde{W}_\phi \rangle_m\), if the nonlinear term \(X_{nl}\) attains a higher value of, say, 1.0, the same detection is possible for the larger range of the efficiency, viz., \(\eta_- \gtrsim 0.28\).

+We can also conclude by observing the figures or from relation \eqref{eq101} that the nonlinear witness constructed for detecting the bound entangled state is better than its corresponding linear witness for any nonzero value of the lost event efficiency.